 “Therapy” has become a catchall term that runs the gamut of mental health services and techniques.
 In reality, a therapist is trained in the workings of the human mind, and has a particular license to practice psychotherapy.
 These professionals have undergone advanced training, usually at the master’s or doctoral level.

-Mental health counselors often utilize psychotherapy methods like those used by therapists, and they also pay attention to the client’s past to help understand the client’s present behavior and mental state.
+Mental health counselors often utilize psychotherapy methods, and they also pay attention to a client’s past to help understand the client’s present behavior and mental state.
 Like therapists, counselors are also licensed, and can be found in various fields including schools, hospitals, correctional facilities, mental health clinics, and social service agencies.

 Unlike counseling or therapy, coaching assumes a baseline level of emotional wellness, and focuses on the present and on co-creating the future.

 Here’s where coaching clearly diverges from mental health counseling.
 Coaches generally don't spend a great deal of time exploring the past.
 Instead, they primarily work with clients to define a future vision, and develop a tactical action plan to achieve specific goals.

 Choose a coach when you want to add some rocket fuel to the process of achieving your goals, aspirations, and dreams.

 A good coach understands theories and models of change, and brings tools for self-inquiry, focus, and accountability to the table.
 The coach’s techniques are similar to a therapist’s in that they are research and evidence-based, and rooted in positive psychology.